smyoung88/School_District_Analysis/README.md

 <br><br>
 <img src="https://github.com/smyoung88/School_District_Analysis/blob/main/Resources/THS_performance_new.png" title="THS Performance New">

+As seen in the images, the rank of Thomas High School relative to the Overall Passing % did not change.
+Excluding THS ninth grade scores did not have significant impact on the overall story.

 ### How does replacing the ninth-grade scores affect the following:
 **1) Math and Reading Scores by Grade**